- Australian Guide to Legal Citation. Read Deakin's guide to AGLC.

 - American Psychological Association.
 Read Deakin's guide to APA.

-- An appendix is a section at the end of a paper, report, article or book that contains additional information, such as figures, tables, charts, graphs, statistics or transcripts.
+- A section at the end of a paper, report, article or book that contains additional information, such as figures, tables, charts, graphs, statistics or transcripts.

-- A list sources at the end of a paper that includes works cited in the text, as well as works that have contributed to the preparation of the paper.
-AGLC requires a bibliography and Oxford sometimes requires one.
+- A list of sources at the end of a paper that includes works cited in the text, as well as works that have contributed to the preparation of the paper.
 A bibliography differs from reference list, which includes only those works cited in text.
+AGLC and Oxford sometimes requires a bibliography.

 - In some referencing styles, this is a long quote that is set apart from the main text in an indented paragraph.
-In Harvard a block quote is more than 30 words and in APA a block quote is more than 40 words.
+In Harvard a block quote is more than about 30 words, whereas in APA a block quote is more than 40 words.

 - To refer to a source in the body of a paper.
 See also Citation.